lolo8304/Sports-village.ch/web02/htdocs/wp-content/plugins/captcha/readme.txt

 Plugin optimization is done.
 The French language file is updated.

 = V3.9.6 =
-Comflict with plugin Limit Login Attempts is fixed (a false login when logging out of the WP backend).
+Conflict with plugin Limit Login Attempts is fixed (a false login when logging out of the WP backend).
 We fixed displaying captcha in contact form.

 = V3.9.5 =
 We updated all functionality for wordpress 3.8.1.
 Changed filter for captcha in the login form.